nextflow-io/nextflow/docs/sharing.md

 }
 ```

-See the {ref}`config-page` page to learn more about the Nextflow configuration file.
+See the `config-page` page to learn more about the Nextflow configuration file.

 ### Resource manager